What is an Automation Platform? A Guide from Business to Smart Homes

 Table of Contents

-What is an Automation Platform and why is it important in Technology?
+What is an Automation Platform and Why is it Essential in Technology?

 The Technological Pillars of Automation Platforms